-ACT SUMMARY
+BILL SUMMARY

-Authorizes a county contracting authority to use competitive sealed proposals for purchases and leases of products and services instead of competitive sealed bidding when the contracting authority determines the use of competitive sealed proposals would be advantageous to the county and the county contracting authority complies with the act's provisions regulating the use of competitive sealed proposals.

-- Specifies that a county contracting authority and a party that contract for insurance or health care related services can agree to extend or renew the contract for a period not to exceed six years from the date the initial contract is signed. - Establishes specified regulations for a county contracting authority's use of competitive sealed proposals, including requirements for requesting proposals and for the information that must be included in the request for proposals, when proposals and related documents are available for public inspection, when an offeror's proposal may be withdrawn, and the procedure for awarding a contract to an offeror whose proposal is determined to be most advantageous.
+- Authorizes a county contracting authority to use competitive sealed proposals for purchases and leases of products and services instead of competitive sealed bidding when the contracting authority determines the use of competitive sealed proposals would be advantageous to the county and the county contracting authority complies with the bill's provisions regulating the use of competitive sealed proposals. - Establishes specified regulations for a county contracting authority's use of competitive sealed proposals including requirements for requesting proposals and for the information that must be included in the request for proposals, when proposals and related documents are available for public inspection, when an offeror's proposal may be withdrawn, and the procedure for awarding a contract to an offeror whose proposal is determined to be most advantageous. - Extends to all political subdivisions the same joint purchasing authority as counties and townships currently have. - Eliminates the second week's notice of advertisement of bids by newspaper publication if a school board posts the notice on its internet web site in lieu of newspaper publication and the first notice complies with certain specified requirements.